Which Traffic Sign Gives Orders

 2. Stop Signs: The Absolute Halt

 Stop signs are octagonal and bright red with white lettering.
-They demand a complete stop before proceeding, requiring drivers to check for cross-traffic and pedestrians before continuing.
+Day to day, they demand a complete stop before proceeding, requiring drivers to check for cross-traffic and pedestrians before continuing.
 Failure to make a complete stop is a violation, and ignoring a stop sign can have serious consequences.

 3. Yield Signs: The Cautious Proceed